Sleep paralysis: Pathophysiology

 The pathophysiology of sleep paralysis has not been concretely identified, although there are several theories about its cause.
 The first of these stems from the understanding that sleep paralysis is a parasomnia resulting from dysfunctional overlap of the REM and waking stages of sleep.
-Polysomnographic studies found that individuals who experience sleep paralysis have shorter REM sleep latencies than normal along with shortened NREM and REM sleep cycles, and fragmentation of REM sleep.
+Polysomnographic studies have found that individuals who experience sleep paralysis have shorter REM sleep latencies than normal along with shortened NREM and REM sleep cycles, and fragmentation of REM sleep.
 This study supports the observation that disturbance of regular sleeping patterns can precipitate an episode of sleep paralysis, because fragmentation of REM sleep commonly occurs when sleep patterns are disrupted and has now been seen in combination with sleep paralysis.

-Another major theory is that the neural functions that regulate sleep are out of balance in such a way that causes different sleep states to overlap.
-In this case, cholinergic sleep “on” neural populations are hyperactivated and the serotonergic sleep “off” neural populations are under-activated.
-As a result, the cells capable of sending the signals that would allow for complete arousal from the sleep state, the serotonergic neural populations, have difficulty in overcoming the signals sent by the cells that keep the brain in the sleep state.
+Another major theory is that the neural functions that regulate sleep are out of balance, causing different sleep states to overlap.
+In this case, cholinergic sleep "on" neural populations are hyperactivated and the serotonergic sleep "off" neural populations are under-activated.
+As a result, the cells capable of sending the signals, that would allow for complete arousal from the sleep state, the serotonergic neural populations, have difficulty in overcoming the signals sent by the cells that keep the brain in the sleep state.
 During normal REM sleep, the threshold for a stimulus to cause arousal is greatly elevated.
 Under normal conditions, medial and vestibular nuclei, cortical, thalamic, and cerebellar centers coordinate things such as head and eye movement, and orientation in space.

 In individuals reporting sleep paralysis, there is almost no blocking of exogenous stimuli, which means it is much easier for a stimulus to arouse the individual.
 The vestibular nuclei in particular has been identified as being closely related to dreaming during the REM stage of sleep.
 According to this hypothesis, vestibular-motor disorientation, unlike hallucinations, arise from completely endogenous sources of stimuli.

-If the effects of sleep “on” neural populations cannot be counteracted, characteristics of REM sleep are retained upon awakening.
+If the effects of sleep "on" neural populations cannot be counteracted, characteristics of REM sleep are retained upon awakening.
 Common consequences of sleep paralysis include headaches, muscle pains or weakness or paranoia.
 As the correlation with REM sleep suggests, the paralysis is not complete: use of EOG traces shows that eye movement is still possible during such episodes; however, the individual experiencing sleep paralysis is unable to speak.

 Research has found a genetic component in sleep paralysis.
 The characteristic fragmentation of REM sleep, hypnopompic, and hypnagogic hallucinations have a heritable component in other parasomnias, which lends credence to the idea that sleep paralysis is also genetic.
-Twin studies have shown that if one twin of a monozygotic pair (identical twins) experiences sleep paralysis that other twin is very likely to experience it as well.
+Twin studies have shown that if one twin of a monozygotic pair (identical twins) experiences sleep paralysis that the other twin is very likely to experience it as well.
 The identification of a genetic component means that there is some sort of disruption of a function at the physiological level.
 Further studies must be conducted to determine whether there is a mistake in the signaling pathway for arousal as suggested by the first theory presented, or whether the regulation of melatonin or the neural populations themselves have been disrupted.